Do you experience loneliness? Do you feel isolated, sad, alone? Are you longing for a sense of connection and companionship?

 Go To Healing The Old Story Retreat (Shalom Retreat)

 Go To Home Page

-Jon Terrell, M.A., offers retreats in western Massachusetts, California and upstate New York.
+Jon Terrell, M.A., offers retreats in Massachusetts, and Florida..
 He has an office in downtown Manhattan and Northampton, MA.
 For more information, or if you have a question, contact him using the form below.